 - Make a change to

 composer.json.
-For example, edit this file when installing an extension.
+For example, edit this file when installing an extension or module.

 composer.lockto or update it in your Cloud Git repository.

 - Push the changes to the Cloud environment, which causes Cloud to build and deploy the environment.

 During the build phase, the Cloud environment runs